SherG/cool-iron/blog/partnerships.md

 ---
-title: Accelerate Growth With Zero Marketing Budget
+title: Referral partnerships: Accelerate Growth with Zero Marketing Budget
 path: /partnerships
 date: 2021-01-05
 summary: How to get qualified leads from businesses and "kingpins."